-If you find yourself with nothing to do over the weekend in Hyderabad, why not plan one of these short day-trips out of the city?
+If you find yourself with nothing to do over the weekend in Hyderabad, why not try one of these great day-trips out of the city?
 Just a few hours by road, and you can experience ancient forts, places of worship, serene hills and peaceful lakes.
 All you need to do is decide which of these things you feel like seeing, and get going.

 1. Anantagiri Hills